jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+Beyond the big one listed under the reference-level explanation, there are other open questions surrounding this RFC.
+Some of these we should attempt to solve in the course of this experiment, and this eRFC does not currently provide a concrete proposal.

+## Integration with doctests

+Documentation tests are somewhat special, in that they cannot easily be expressed as `TokenStream` manipulations.
+In the first instance, the right thing to do is probably to have an implicitly defined execution context called `doctest` which is included in the execution context set `test` by default.

+## Translating existing cargo test flags

+Today, `cargo test` takes a number of flags such as `--lib`, `--test foo`, and `--doc`.
+As breaking these at this point would make users sad, cargo should recognize them and map to the appropriate execution contexts.

+## Standardizing the output

+We should probably provide a crate with useful output formatters and stuff so that if test harnesses desire, they can use the same output formatting as a regular test.
+This also provides a centralized location to standardize things like json output and whatnot.

+@killercup is working on a proposal for this which I will try to work in.

+## Configuration

+Currently we have `cfg(test)` and `cfg(bench)`.
+Should `cfg(test)` be
+applied to all?
+Should `cfg(execution_context_name)` be used instead?
+Ideally we'd have a way when declaring a framework to declare what cfgs it should be built with.

+## Other questions

  - The big one under execution context procedural macros.
  - The general syntax and toml stuff should be approximately settled on